jtescher/jtescher.github.io/_posts/2014-03-31-how-to-keep-your-data-consistent-with-foreign-key-constraints.md

 The Rails guides have a list of
-[dangerous methods that skip callbacks](http://guides.rubyonrails.org/active_record_callbacks.html#skipping-callbacks) for various reasons and should probably be avoided by ~~junior~~ most developers.
+[dangerous methods that skip callbacks](http://guides.rubyonrails.org/active_record_callbacks.html#skipping-callbacks) for various reasons and should probably be avoided by <del>junior</del> most developers.
 They include:

 * decrement